 Not being able to sit, talk, and communicate face-to-face can lead to a disjointed team effort.
 Having remote workers operating in different time zones adds even more complexity to this issue.

 Access to information (documents, files, and other important media) can be a bit difficult, especially if you still operate on paper documents.

-Moreover, deployment of tasks and to-do’s poses a huge problem which often creates confusion.
+Moreover, the deployment of tasks and to-do’s poses a huge problem that often creates confusion.
 When employees can’t see what their teammates are working on, it leads to redundancies and inefficiency in the process.

 Besides, no one else outside of the email thread can benefit from this transfer of knowledge.
 Thus, the same knowledge gets shared multiple times when someone needs it, adding to email overload.